In this article, we will cover all you need to know to understand astrophotography as a beginner.

 Also part of solar system astrophotography is planetary astrophotography.

 This is the practice of photographing the planets and other major objects in our solar system.
-It is similar in many ways to lunar and solar photography, but what you are shooting will not be obviously visible to the naked eye and so is a whole different challenge.
+It is similar in many ways to lunar and solar photography, but what you are shooting will not be obviously visible to the naked eye and is a whole different challenge.

 This includes the seven other planets of the solar system (not including Earth) and other objects like dwarf planets (for example, Pluto), or the moons of other planets.